Using Projects to Organize Content

 • If your content is grouped into logical areas, you may want a separate Project for each area.

-• For example: If you have a separate blog site, or a separate help site, creating a Project for each separate site/area is recommended.
+• For example, if you have a separate blog site or a separate help site, creating a Project for each separate site/area is recommended.

 • For example, legal or security content will probably require human translations.